Artist, actress, model.

 After visiting Haiti in 2016, Loan has been working closely with APJ 's ( Artists For Peace and Justice) .
-She recently started a collaboration with Picsart to help rise awareness to the young generation by creating an artistic connection between them and charity's work.
+She share a collaboration with Picsart to help rise awareness to the young generation by creating an artistic connection between them and the charity's work.